henrydavidge/open-robo/docs/index.md

 fees or force you to use their own, often expensive, index funds.

 We believe that the value provided by robo-advisors does not warrant these costs.
 That's where Open Robo comes in.
-It runs in your browser on top of widely respected and extremely [Vanguard](https://investor.vanguard.com/home/) investment platform.
+It runs in your browser on top of widely respected and extremely cheap [Vanguard](https://investor.vanguard.com/home/) investment platform.
 You don't pay any fees, ever.